 NOTE: This case has not reached any result as it is still in the earliest stages.
 However, given the national and local interest in the case, we have provided the initial case profile below.
 Please check back frequently, as we will continue to provide updates by way of this webpage.
-The Seattle Police Department has… Read More
+News articles regarding the autopsy report… Read More

 Coping with the loss of a loved one is an experience is sometimes an impossible task.
 When your family member's death resulted from another party's negligence or wrongdoing, the grief only intensifies.
 In many instances, you may have the right to file a wrongful death lawsuit.
 Nothing can make up for the void of a human life lost.
 But financial compensation allows the family to bring closure if the amount approximates what the family believes it is entitled to.

 How Wrongful Deaths Occur